 Lining begins by measuring a sock-like fabric impregnated with a resin compound.

 It is measured to the exact length and size of the pipe to be lined.

 This material is then inserted inside of the sanitary sewer pipe with special equipment designed to feed the pliable liner inside the full length of the pipe.

 After the liner is installed for the full length of the pipe, either hot water or steam is forced inside of the liner.
 This accomplishes two things; first, it expands the liner to form fit the inside of the pipe; and secondly, the heat activates a chemical reaction within the resin impregnated liner to facilitate the hardening process.

 Depending on the pipe size, this process cures in place for approximately 6 to 10 hours.
 After that time, the total length of liner has become hardened and has sealed itself to the inside of the original pipe.

 Sometimes a resin odor can infiltrate into a home drain system if their drain trap is dry or empty.
 If this happens, the resident is asked to add water to the drain and the odor generally subsides in time.
-Residents may also call the Wastewater Utility at 591-2022 if they have further questions or assistance is needed.
+Residents may also call the Marshfield Wastewater Treatment Facility at 715-486-2007 if they have further questions or assistance is needed.

-These are just a few ways the Wastewater Utility is serving its users to provide the most cost effective methods to attain our mission of maintaining the sanitary sewer system to reduce clearwater intrusion and to provide clean water through its treatment processes for our environment.
+These are just a few ways the Marshfield Wastewater Treatment Facility is serving its users to provide the most cost effective methods to attain our mission of maintaining the sanitary sewer system to reduce clearwater intrusion and to provide clean water through its treatment processes for our environment.